aoladuti1/feijoa/README.md

 ## Setup
 Currently, shell commands are Winows only.

-After cloning the repository, the parser for Feijoa will need to be regenerated.
+After cloning / downloading the repository, the parser and lexer for Feijoa will need to be regenerated.

-Navigate to the clone folder and run `./feijoa -p` from your favourite terminal.
+Navigate to the local repository folder and run `./feijoa -p` from your favourite terminal.

 To call the feijoa command from anywhere on your machine, add the clone folder to the **PATH** environment variable.